 What sort of evidence would a judge be looking for in your hearing?

-If you have the ability to hire an experienced family law attorney to represent you in your hearing then I would highly recommend doing so.
-The reason for this is that all of this advice that I am about to give you is no less relevant if you hire an attorney, but it is the case where the burden of coming to court with this evidence, collecting it and organizing a case around it shifts to the attorney from you.
+If you can hire an experienced family law attorney to represent you in your hearing then I would highly recommend doing so.
+The reason for this is that all of this advice that I am about to give you is no less relevant if you hire an attorney, but it is the case where the burden of coming to court with this evidence, collecting it, and organizing a case around it shifts to the attorney from you.

 Evidence comes in many shapes and sizes.
-Ultimately the judge in your case will be the only person whose opinion will matter in regard to how much weight (importance) to place on particular pieces of evidence.
+Ultimately the judge in your case will be the only person whose opinion will matter regarding how much weight (importance) to place on particular pieces of evidence.
 However, you can give him or her a great deal to think about by coming to court prepared with evidence to offer into the record.